FluffyBullet/first_template/README.md

     - Font on the above image is "Brown Sugar" but only available as a capitol letters only.
 To match a similar style, I browsed sites between fonts.google, dafont and various other sites.
 Finding Playfair display from google fonts.

 - #### Responsive behaviour
-    - In the wireframes created, I selected layouts that include sections side by side with tables of information, event styles. [edit] Further along the project, I reviewed the opening page and discussed with the potential user of the website, changing the layout of welcome section, which includes logo as a center image with welcome text on the right.
+    - In the wireframes created, I selected layouts that include sections side by side with tables of information, event styles. [edit] Further along the project, I reviewed the opening page and discussed with the potential user of the website, changing the layout of welcome section, which includes logo as a centre image with welcome text on the right.
-    - Font size is to be adjusted to the display equipment, this is created by using elements with a rem selector for font size, reactive css then changes the default font size when expanding to a larger screen.
+    - Font size is to be adjusted to the display equipment, this is created by using elements with a rem selector for font size, reactive CSS then changes the default font size when expanding to a larger screen.
     - Desktop version changed to navbar being linked to the top of the page, pushing the companies logo to be adjacent to the welcome text.
-    - For interaction with the user of the webiste, I included animations to respond to clicks or locations of mouses.
+    - For interaction with the user of the website, I included animations to respond to clicks or locations of mouses.
         + Page-breaker icons/images, to hide when hovered over or clicked on, then re-appearing when opposite reaction is actioned.
         + Highlighting of table rows in pricing guide, for easier viewing of prices
-        + Changing color bottons in contact form to confirm ation has been completed on request.
+        + Changing color buttons in contact form to confirm action has been completed on request.

 ## Construction of website